Up to 60% off sofas & mattresses — limited‑time deals.

 How to Choose a Vongrasig Sofa

-Start with the room’s real constraint: if you need guest sleep capability, the pull-out sleeper is the practical pick.
-If your priority is nightly lounging and legs-up comfort, the 105" modular wins on depth and sprawl.
-For a small living room where storage and tidiness matter, the 79" sectional is the safest “main sofa” bet.
-For a home office or studio where size and flexibility beat plushness, the velvet futon is the budget-friendly utility play.
+Start with the room’s real constraint.
+If you need guest sleep capability, the pull-out sleeper is the practical choice.
+If your priority is nightly lounging and legs-up comfort, the 105" modular is the clear winner on depth.
+For a small living room where tidiness matters, the 79" sectional is the safest main-sofa pick.
+For a home office or studio where size and flexibility matter more than plushness, the velvet futon is the better fit.

 Limitations